Walsh Family History

 Baptism Record: William Walsh, son of John Walsh and Margaret Walsh, baptized March 6, 1847 in St. John's RC Parish.
 Address given as Barrack Street.
 Sponsors were Nicholas Walsh and Mary Tynan.

-Research Notes: Based on the children's names and aproximate birth dates from the U.S. census records, a County Kilkenny wide search of baptism records was done.
-All occurrences of the Irish-born children's known names, with a father named John Walsh, occurs only in the St. John's Roman Catholic parish records.
-The actual baptism records confirm that Margaret Tynan was the mother's name.
+Research Notes: Knowing the names and approximate birth dates of John and Margaret Walsh's children, a County Kilkenny wide search of baptism records was done.
+There is only one Co.
+Kilkenny family with a birth father named John Walsh which matches the names of John and Margaret's Irish-born children.
+This family was located in the St. John's Roman Catholic parish records.
+The baptism records of each child confirm that Margaret Tynan was the mother's name.

 The address given in the marriage record was Higginstown, a townland located in the civil parish of Blackrath in the northeastern corner of (what was then) Gowran Catholic parish.
 Higginstown is located a few miles east of Kilkenny City.
 The baptismal addresses of Johns Green and Barrack Street are adjacent (parallel) streets within Kilkenny City, located about 250 meters east of the River Nore, and both are included in St. John's Catholic parish.
-The street named Johns Green connects with Hebron Road, the road to Higginstown.
+The street named Johns Green connects with Hebron Road which is the road to Higginstown.

 Based on records of the Tithe Applotment (ca. 1834) and Griffiths Valuation (ca. 1849-1850), Higginstown, Blackrath, Co.
 Kilkenny may have been the home of the Tynan family.
-The names James and Martin Tynan appear in both records, the name John Tynan in 1834, and the name Daniel Tynan in 1849-50.
+The names of James and Martin Tynan appear in both records, the name John Tynan in 1834, and the name Daniel Tynan in 1849-50.
 The Walsh name is not apparent in those records.

 Article compiled by Dennis Walsh, August 2005.
 Updated in October, 2009.